ecnusse/Hydrangea/README.md

 The corresponding paper [**Are LLMs Correctly Integrated into Software Systems?**](https://arxiv.org/abs/2407.05138) has been accepted by ICSE2025.

+If you have any questions, please feel free to contact me via email(ycshao@stu.ecnu.edu.cn).

 ## What is LLM-enabled software?

-It is software that integrates LLMs (large language models) with RAG (retrieval-augmented generation ) support to realize intelligence features.
+It is software that integrates LLMs (large language models) with RAG (retrieval-augmented generation) support to realize intelligence features.

 It contains four components: